Chemical Peeling

 You should avoid:

-• Touching your facial skin for several days (consult your doctor) depending on the type of peel;
+• Touching the facial skin for several days (consult your doctor) depending on the type of peeling;

-• Washing your face with regular makeup removers or soaps;
+• Washing the face with regular makeup removers or soaps;

-• If it’s a spot-removing peel, using a depigmenting cream for several months as prescribed by your doctor;
+• If it is a depigmenting peeling, you should use a depigmenting cream for several months as prescribed by the doctor;

-• If it’s an anti-wrinkle peel, continuing with anti-wrinkle creams.
+• If it is an anti-wrinkle peeling, you should continue therapy with anti-wrinkle creams.